Army Job: 68J Medical Logistics Specialist

 Similar Civilian Occupations to MOS 68J

-The skills you’ll learn will help prepare you for a work as a stock control clerk, parts clerk or storekeeper with factories, repair shops, department stores, and government warehouses and stockrooms.
+The skills you’ll learn as an Army medical logistics specialist will help prepare you for a work as a stock control clerk, parts clerk or storekeeper with factories, repair shops, department stores, and government warehouses and stockrooms.